rorm-orm/docs/docs/rorm/relations.md

 ## Backrefs

-A backref is the (virtual) reference to be able to query "all items of a specific model with a `ForeignKey` pointing to the model on which the backref is defined on."
+A backref is the (virtual) reference to be able to query "all items of a specific model with a `ForeignModel` pointing to the model on which the backref is defined on."

 ```rust